mushfiq-syed/Simple-Input-and-Output-Cpp/README.md

-This file contains what I learned- how to take simple input and output.
-And also variable
+This file contains what I learned - how to take simple input and output.
+And also do basic arithmetic functions